Blu del Barrio: Early life

+Del Barrio studied ballet and theater in California before moving to the UK to study at the London Academy of Music and Dramatic Art (LAMDA), graduating in 2019.

 Career

-Del Barrio studied ballet and theater in California before moving to the UK to study at the London Academy of Music and Dramatic Art (LAMDA), graduating in 2019.
-They are highly skilled in the art of stage combat, dance and singing, having acted in theater and short films since seven years of age.
+Del Barrio is skilled in stage combat, dance and singing, having acted in theater and short films since they were seven years old.

-They were cast in their first major role in September 2020; it was announced that they would join the cast of Star Trek: Discovery as Adira Tal for the series' third season.
-Del Barrio felt a resonance with the highly intelligent, introverted character with, what they consider to be, puppy-like emotions.
+Del Barrio was cast in their first major role in September 2020 when it was announced that they would join the cast of Star Trek: Discovery as Trill Adira Tal for the series' third season.
+Del Barrio felt a resonance with the highly intelligent, introverted character with what they consider to be puppy-like emotions.
 They are the first out non-binary actor in Star Trek, and Adira is Star Treks first non-binary character.

 Del Barrio told Nick Adams of GLAAD in 2020:

 When I got the call that I'd been cast as Adira, I hadn't yet told the majority of my friends and family that I was non-binary.
 I had only recently discovered the word and realized that it described how I'd felt for a long time.
 I knew I wanted to tell my friends and family, so when this happened, it felt like the universe saying "go ahead."
 So in a way, Adira's story ends up mirroring mine.
 Just after I told people in my life, so did Adira.
 Definitely not the most common coming out story, but it was scary, special, and life changing (as they usually are).

 Speaking with Adam B. Vary for Variety in 2020, Discovery co-showrunners Alex Kurtzman and Michelle Paradise explained that they felt a responsibility to bring trans and non-binary character stories into the show, and that casting del Barrio in the role was an easy choice, even shaping the character of Adira to fit who they called an extraordinary person.

-Ian Alexander plays the Trill Gray Tal (although originally auditioning for the role of Adira), a species Vary described as "avatars for LGBTQ representation on Star Trek", as Adira's lover and, thanks to Nick Adams providing examples, both Alexander and del Barrio realized the potency of those episodes featuring the Trill for queer representation.
+Public image

-They have named Lachlan Watson, Indya Moore, Bex Taylor-Klaus, Theo Germaine, Asia Kate Dillon, and Jack Haven as non-binary role models for their career.

-Del Barrio has expressed a desire for a role in any Tim Burton film and would like to collaborate on relatively smaller budget independent films.
+Del Barrio is an advocate for the rights of transgender people, and has named Lachlan Watson, Indya Moore, Bex Taylor-Klaus, Theo Germaine, Asia Kate Dillon, and Jack Haven as non-binary role models for their career.
+They have expressed a desire to work with Tim Burton, as well as on smaller budget independent films.

+Upon joining the cast of Discovery with fellow actor Ian Alexander, del Barrio has related to having felt overwhelmed, in part due to feeling impostor syndrome, believing someone with more experience should have the role, and has expressed thankfulness for Alexander's presence and support.
+Alexander, who originally auditioned for the role of Adira, plays Adira's lover the Trill Gray Tal.
+Alexander and del Barrio worked with Nick Adams, director of transgender representation at GLAAD, to portray their characters' gender identities.